Student Health and Health Services

 Conveniently located on Michigan Tech's campus, the University Center, including the Portage Health Medical Group, Apothecary Pharmacy and Portage Health Rehab and Sports Medicine, provides services for students and the local community.
 The Center is owned and operated by Portage Health and is located at the Student Development Complex (SDC).
 It has a full-service clinic staffed with four family medicine providers and offers lab and x-ray services on-site.

-Walk-in hours for students are Monday, 1:30 PM to 3:30 PM and Tuesday through Friday, 1:30 PM to 4:30 PM.
+Walk-in hours for students are Monday through Friday, 10:00 AM to 12:30 PM and 1:30 PM to 3:30 PM.
 Students are encouraged to make an appointment, Monday through Friday, from 8:30 am to 5:30 PM.
 Offices can be reached by calling 906-483-1860.
 The Medical Group staff will make every effort to schedule students in need of medical care on short notice if they call in advance for an appointment.

 Another option for care is the Portage Health Express Care on Sharon Avenue near Arby's and Taco Bell.
 For $45, many common ailments can be treated Sunday through Saturday, 10:00 AM to 8:00 PM, 365 days a year.